telerik/kendo-ui-core/docs/styles-and-layout/sass-themes.md

 # SASS-Based Themes

-As of the R1 2017 release, the Kendo UI distribution has included SASS-based themes.
+As of the R1 2017 release, the Kendo UI distribution includes SASS-based themes.

+Currently, Kendo UI delivers a single SASS theme.
+This is the Kendo UI "Default v2" theme which is a modern update of the Kendo UI Default theme.

+The work on revamping the Kendo UI Bootstrap theme has also started and the new theme is soon expected to be available.

 ## Overview

 Apart from being written in a different language, the SASS-based themes demonstrate subtle differences from the LESS-based ones.
 This article outlines those differences and shows how you can use the SASS-based themes.

-Currently, Kendo UI delivers a single SASS theme that is available.
-This is the Kendo UI Default v2 theme which is a modern update of the Kendo UI Default theme.

-The work on revamping the Kendo UI Bootstrap theme has also started and the new theme is soon expected to be available.

 ## Differences

 In Kendo UI, the SASS-based themes demonstrate the following differences from the LESS-based ones: